Holiday Break Housing

 The Conduct Fines will only apply if concerns arise while a student remains for Holiday Break housing.
 Some examples of concerns are: violations of residence hall polices including but not limited to damage to University property (individual and group fines apply) and student conduct issues.
 You may be removed from Housing for the Holiday Break and/or the duration of the academic year at your expense.

-If you would like to request permission to stay during all or part of the Holiday Break, you must be approved to do so through the Holiday Break Housing Application.
+- Students who want to request permission to stay during all or part of the Holiday Break, must be approved to do so through the Holiday Break Housing Application.

 Important Things to Know About Holiday Break Housing

-- Key cards will be activated for assigned buildings only during the Holiday Break.
+- Key cards will be activated for your assigned building only during the Holiday Break.
 Only the front doors of Clark, McCormick and Walter will be accessible with key cards.
 All doors will be accessible in Burlingham, Gilbert and Cascade with key cards.

 - There is either limited meal service or no meal service offered during the Holiday Break.
 If you have declining balance you can use that when there is limited meal service or pay with cash or credit card.